 • PACT sessions often exceed the 50-min hour and may last as long as 3–6 hours.
 Longer times allow for the in-depth work of PACT.

-• Your therapist may videotape sessions to provide immediate feedback to you.
+• Your therapist may videotape your interactions in session to provide immediate feedback about you.